 Similarly, if you are looking to catch your customers’ attention while addressing their pain points, you might want to explore popular and needle drop music that is known to evoke emotions among the viewers.

 Adding an unpopular song to the advertisement makes it more memorable, interesting, and fresh to the ears and as a result, the eyes of the viewers.
-One of the best uses of music in advertising is the ‘Bouncing Balls’ Ad by Sony Bravia where they used ‘Heartbeats’ by Jose Gonzalez which became famous after the release of the ad.
+A very fitting example is the ‘Bouncing Balls’ Ad by Sony Bravia where they used ‘Heartbeats’ by Jose Gonzalez which became famous after the release of the ad.
 It is also a notable example of the perfect marriage between the visuals and the music.

 Additionally, agencies reach out to artists, recording studios, and music agencies to license already existing music or produce the most suitable piece of music, particularly for an ad campaign.
 For instance, ‘Anywhere in the world’ was created by Mark Ronson and Katy B for Coca-Cola’s Move to the Beat campaign in 2012 which was then recorded as a complete song and released.

-Using music in advertising doesn’t necessarily have to be a costly affair.
-While the above-mentioned process of creating or acquiring rights to existing music can be expensive, there is an abundance of royalty-free music available online that can be utilized for ads.
-Royalty-free music is a suitable option for small businesses and up & coming brands.
+While the above-mentioned process of creating or acquiring rights to existing music is a costly affair, there is an abundance of royalty-free music available online that can be utilized for ads.
+Royalty-free music is the best option for small businesses and up & coming brands.

-🍪: Similar to growing brands and businesses, there are many independent artists looking for collaborations.
-Based on the genre best suited for your advertisement, you can always explore the space to collaborate with independent artists and musicians.
+: Similar to growing brands and businesses, there are many independent artists looking for ways to make money or get the right exposure.
+Based on the genre best suited for your advertisement, you can always explore such a space to collaborate with independent artists and musicians who are quite accessible via social media platforms.
+For example, one of my favorite independent artists, Ditty, can be a perfect fit for a sustainable, eco-friendly clothing or skincare brand since she herself echoes similar sentiments which also translates into her music.

 If a particular piece of music or a soundtrack resonating with your brand personality can be good for your advertisements, it might also be a good fit for your competitors.
 While there’s always a difference between how the brands are positioned, their messaging, and overall personalities, there are good chances that they might be using a similar kind of music for their ads.